QingWei-Li/vue-trend/README.md

 |-----------------|----------|-------------|
 | [Number\|Object] | ✓        | `undefined` |

-The data accepted by React Trend is incredibly simple: An array of y-axis values to graph.
+The data accepted by Vue Trend is incredibly simple: An array of y-axis values to graph.

-React Trend takes care of normalization, so don't worry about ensuring the data is in a specific range.
+Vue Trend takes care of normalization, so don't worry about ensuring the data is in a specific range.

 This does mean that all data points will be evenly-spaced.
 If you have irregularly-spaced data, it will not be properly represented.